 MCTC determines accommodations on a case-by-case basis.
 We build those accommodations based on what you tell us and the functional limitations that your professional described in your documentation.

 Follow the steps listed above, and remember that you have certain responsibilities as part of the process.
-You must self-identify as an individual with a disability to receive accommodations from the Disability Services Office.
+You must self-identify as an individual with a disability to receive accommodations from the Accessibility Services Office.
 Each semester you must initiate contact with our office to complete your request for each class.

 Not usually.
 All students must meet the essential academic and technical requirements (be otherwise qualified) to enter a program and maintain them to remain in that program.
 Students must show mastery of course material to earn college credit.
 Classroom behavioral standards must be met.

 No. Students are responsible for arranging and providing these services.
 This includes, but is not limited to, medical equipment, personal care attendants or specialized tutors.
-However, there are situations when Disability Services may provide an in-class academic assistant.
+However, there are situations when Accessibility Services may provide an in-class academic assistant.

 Please note that there is no medical facility on campus.
 If you have a personal attendant that will need to accompany you to class, prior notification must be made before any non-student can attend a course.
 Faculty will be notified of the non-student's defined role.